Skip to contents

 • "file": If you supplied a local file path pointing to a correctly-formatted text file.

-• "url": If you supplied a URL pointing to a correctly-formatted text file.
+• "url": If you supplied an HTTP or HTTPS URL pointing to a correctly-formatted text file.

 projection

-Logical (default = TRUE) Should non-human identifiers be projected to their human equivalents? (using Reactome orthology data)
+Logical: (default = TRUE) Should non-human identifiers be projected to their human equivalents? (using Reactome orthology data)

 interactors

-Logical (default = FALSE) Should IntAct interaction data be used to increase the analysis background?
+Logical: (default = FALSE) Should IntAct interaction data be used to increase the analysis background?

 species